PHP Security & Best Practices (Security & Performance)

 3: Write Reusable and Modular Code

-Think before developing an application as it grows there might be code that is used in several places.
-Break down the code into small granular function and classes so it can be reused throughout the application.
-Following this strategy you will have adapted DRY (Don't Repeat Yourself) approach and have avoided the code duplication.
+Think before developing an application, as it grows, there might be code that is used in several places.
+Break down the code into small granular functions and classes so it can be reused throughout the application.
+Following this strategy, you will have adapted the DRY (Don't Repeat Yourself) approach and have avoided code duplication.

 4: Enforce HTTPS Across Web Application

-One easy step to secure application is to ensure entire site runs over HTTPS and not just login pages.
-Use SSL/TLS certificates encrypt data between client and server.
-Following steps can be taken for this:
+One easy step to secure an application is to ensure the entire site runs over HTTPS and not just login pages.
+Use SSL/TLS certificates to encrypt data between client and server.
+The following steps can be taken for this:

 - Redirect all HTTP requests to HTTPS.